mbknor/ddsl-dropwizard/example/README.md

     java -jar target/dropwizard-example-1.0.jar server config.yml

-Start one other service listening on 8081:
+Start one other service listening on random port:

     java -jar target/dropwizard-example-1.0.jar server config2.yml

-Start another other service listening on 8082:

-    java -jar target/dropwizard-example-1.0.jar server config3.yml
+Start as many other services as you like..

 All apps has two urls: